dataform-co/dataform/content/docs/how-to-guides/warehouses/bigquery.md

 AS (SELECT CURRENT_TIMESTAMP() AS ts)
 ```

-If desired, partitions can be clustered by using the `clusterBy` field, for example:
+If desired, partitions can be clustered by using the `clusterBy` option, for example:

 ```js
 config {